Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 After an app is installed, users often become dormant.
 Dedicated campaigns are initiated to return such users, including push notifications, retargeting and newsletters.
 It is crucial to separate these users from regular ones to see how successful the re-acquisition of "old" customers is going.
 Attribution in this case is called repeated attribution or reattribution.
 The reattribution metric enables you to understand the number of re-installs or reactivations of a mobile app.

 This metric is a very useful indicator to check how well previously active users are attracted by any of your new features or promotions.
-To find it in MyTracker, go to the Constructor → Main Metrics → Attributes → Reattributions.
+To find it in MyTracker, go to the Builder → Main Metrics → Attributes → Reattributions.
 There are also useful indicators of advertising success, such as app re-installations and reactivations.
 These help you better understand the sources of return for your old customers and see their quality.

 Cost per Action / Cost per Install (CPA/CPI)